Shrimp, deep-water Purine Content — Food

-Shrimp, deep-water contains 221.6 mg total purines per 100 g.
+Shrimp, deep-water contains 221.6 mg total purines per 100 g in the Food dataset.

 Where You Might Encounter Shrimp, deep-water